MarenTech/SanarKit/README.md

 Best Practices: It's good practice to call disconnect when your app is about to be suspended, or when the user logs out or navigates away from sections of the app that require a connection to the SanarKit service.

 # ServiceView
-The SanarKit SDK includes a ServiceView that allows your application to navigate directly to the SanarUI flow.
-This flow handles the complete booking process within the SDK, making it easy to integrate without requiring extensive additional development.
+The SanarKit SDK includes a ServiceView that allows your application to navigate directly to the Sanar Booking flow.
+This flow handles the complete booking process within the SDK, making it easy to integrate without requiring extensive additional development including UI interface.

 ```swift
 SanarKit.ServiceView(isNavigationActive: $isService)